Sebastianhju/Runeterra-5e/Runes.md

 ### Comeback  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/SecondWind.png" Align=left width=7% height=7%>

-At the end of your turn, if you are bloodied you gain stacks of regenerataion equal to three times your proficiency bonus.
+When you gain the bloodied condition you also gain stacks of regenerataion equal to three times your proficiency bonus.
 Once this effect is used, it cannot be used again until 48 seconds pass.

 The maximum stacks of regeneration is increased to five times your proficiency bonus.